RaoMohsin-hub/My-first-project-of-ATM-machine./README.md

 # My-first-project-of-ATM-machine.
-It is my repository as a beginner in python language.
+It is my first repository as a beginner in python language.